Wedding Invitations - Getting It Right from the

 Once a final guest list has been agreed upon, it is usually seen as the duty of the mother of the bride to send

-out the invitations, together with her husband (if married) and her daughter.
+out the wedding invitations, together with her husband (if married) and her daughter.
 However, in practice, it

 may well be something that the mother and